Oklahoma Nursing Home Loses Funding Due to Violations

 An ombudsman and the BOALTC can ensure that residents are given informed choices that include opportunities to visit proposed alternate living arrangements.

 If you or a loved one is confronted with a relocation predicament, make sure to contact your ombudsman to make sure your rights are protected.
-For more information on how to contact your BOALTC or an ombudsman, please click this link.
+For more information on how to contact your BOALTC or an ombudsman, please call our personal injury law firm today at 877-877-2228.